pR0Ps/NetChatLink/README.md

 NetChatLink
 ===========

 NetChatLink is a small application written in Delphi that links chats across multiple DC hubs and IRC channels.
-It includes support for the ADC protocol, IRC channel keys, chat filtering, per-user settings, op commands, and more.
-It is a fork of MyIrcDcLinks by Burek.
+It includes support for the ADC protocol, IRC channel keys, chat filtering, per-user settings, OP commands, and more.

 For screenshots, binaries, and other information, see the [Sourceforce project page](http://sourceforge.net/projects/netchatlink)